Visual-Testing-for-Android-Apps/backend/README.md

 Pull request checks are made to ensure the code quality and correctness.
 This inludes lintings and pre-build and validation via aws-sam.

 ### Continous deploy
 The actual hosting is on one of our member's aws account.
 Build and deploy have been automated to her account upon merging to the `develop` branch for `server components`.
-Changes on `model components` require manual deployment by running the above sam commads by the account owner.
+Changes on `model components` require manual deployment by running the above sam commads by the account owner
+.
+# Visioning strategy

+<span style="color:red">TODO</span>.

 # Lambdas

 ## UploadHandler
 ----
+Root URL : https://2fr7fj3ota.execute-api.ap-southeast-2.amazonaws.com/Prod/

 ### Job submission workflow

-Root URL : https://2fr7fj3ota.execute-api.ap-southeast-2.amazonaws.com/Prod/

-Front need to
+Front submit `job` via Uploadhandler.
+There are `three steps` for job submission.

 🔵 1.
 Send a POST request to get preSigned URLs for upload image/vidoe example request body
+`POST /job/upload-request`
 ```
-POST /job/upload-request
 // Sample request body
 {
     "email": "sample_email@gmail.com",